Top 8 Video Hosting Platforms for Your Online Courses

 2. Vimeo

-Vimeo is a video hosting platform that is popular among creative professionals.
-It offers a range of advanced features such as customizable video players, password protection, and analytics.
-Vimeo also offers high-quality video playback and customization options, making it a great choice for hosting courses that require high-quality video content.
+Vimeo is a video hosting platform popular among creative professionals.
+It offers advanced features such as customizable video players, password protection, and analytics.
+Vimeo also provides high-quality video playback and customization options, making it a great choice for hosting courses that require professional video content.

 Pros of hosting your online course on Vimeo: